 Li Jin is a software engineer at Two Sigma.
-Li focuses on building high performance data analysis tools with Spark for financial data.
+Li focuses on building high performance data analysis tools with Python and Spark for financial data.
 Li is a co-creator of Flint: a time series analysis library on Spark.
 Previously, Li worked on building large scale task scheduling system.
 In his spare time, Li loves hiking, traveling and winter sports.

 Pandas is the de facto standard (single-node) Data Frame implementation in Python.
 However, as data grows larger, pandas no longer works very well due to performance reasons.
 On the other hand, Spark has become a very popular choice for analyzing large dataset in the past few years.
 However, there is an API gap between pandas and Spark, and as a result, when users switch from pandas to Spark, they often need to rewrite their programs.
 Ibis is a library designed to bridge the gap between local execution (pandas) and cluster execution (BigQuery, Impala, etc).
 In this talk, we will introduce a Spark backend for ibis and demonstrate how users can go between pandas and Spark with the same code.